Starter Guide for Painting with Water Colors

 Once you have decided, make a rough sketch, this may help reveal any weaknesses in composition that were not apparent before.

-Remember, it is best not to have the horizon in the middle of a landscape and bear in mind the principles of perspective.
+Remember, it is best not to have the horizon in the middle of a landscape and bear in mind your main subject and what perspective you wish to portray subject in..

 Atmospheric landscapes, tranquil water scenes, deep skies and low horizons are always attractive subjects.